 The Blues Preachers have secured a reputation as one of the best acoustic blues & roots acts in Australia.

-Last year, with the release of their second record, Dry Long So, the Sydney based Blues Preachers in my opinion, put out one of the best blues records of the decade.
+The Blues Preachers record, Dry Long So, is one of the best blues records of the decade.

 Samuel Fell / Rhythms Magazine.

 The Blues Preachers were 5th. overall in the Australian Songwriting Awards 2009 for “Divine Justice Coming Down” which also received a top 5 nomination in the Sing Out For Social Action category of The Independent Music Awards 2009.
 “Divine Justice Coming Down” was chosen by Yoko Ono as runner-up in the John Lennon 70th. birthday anniversary song contest.

 They received a top 5 nomination in the Acoustic category of The Independent Music Awards 2011 for “The Free Train Agreement”.

 which was also selected to be on a Canadian compilation released in May 2011 called “Protest Songs For A Better World”.

 The Woodford Folk Festival